spidervirus/FlowFin/README.md

 2. Link your project: `supabase link --project-ref your-project-ref`
 3. Apply migrations: `supabase db push`

+### Fixing User Signup Issues

+If you encounter a "Database error saving new user" when signing up, you have two options:

+#### Option 1: Apply the SQL Fix (Recommended)

+This is the recommended approach as it ensures all future signups will work correctly:

+1. Log in to your [Supabase Dashboard](https://app.supabase.com)
+2. Select your project
+3. Go to the "SQL Editor" section in the left sidebar
+4. Click "New Query"
+5. Copy and paste the SQL from `supabase/migrations/fix-user-signup-trigger.sql`
+6. Click "Run" to execute the SQL

+**Important:** Make sure to run the entire script at once, not just parts of it.

+For detailed instructions and troubleshooting, see the `docs/fix-user-signup.md` file.

+#### Option 2: Use the Updated Code

+The application has been updated with a fallback mechanism that should handle the error automatically.
+If you've pulled the latest code, you should be able to sign up without applying the SQL fix, though Option 1 is still recommended for a permanent solution.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.